RamB98/SOEN_341_PROJECT/README.md

 Objective <br/>
 To develop a website similar to the Q&A site StackOverflow.
+We will build a website with three core features as well as a fourth feature that we will mention later on.

 Core Features<br/>
 -Asking and answering questions<br/>